Skip to content

 3. Azure Cosmos DB

-• Mode: Serverless
+• Mode: Free Tier or Serverless (selected during initialization)

 • API: NoSQL